oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/Task2-step16.jpg " ")

-16. On the Storage Page select **Use Common Location for PDB Datafiles** , the Storage Type and Location fields are autopopulated as showed below.
+16. On the Storage Page select **Use Common Location for PDB Datafiles** , the Storage Type and Location fields are auto populated as showed below.

     Type **/tmp** in temporary working directory option.